 Odds & Ends

-The Hamilton Tigers became the first and only team to post a shutout in its NHL debut, on Dec.
+The Hamilton Tigers became the first and only team to post a shutout in its NHL debut on Dec.
 22, 1920, when they beat the Canadiens 5-0.
-Babe Dye scored a pair of goals while goaltender Howie Lockhart owned the only shutout of his NHL career.
+Babe Dye scored a pair of goals while goaltender Howie Lockhart earned the only shutout of his NHL career.

 Two years later, on Dec.
 22, 1989, Rick Vaive became the 29th player in league history to score 400 career goals in the Sabres’ 2-2 tie at Montreal.